vladimiryardan/Taffy-Wiki/Getting-Started.md

 # Step 0: Installing Taffy

+Currently, Taffy is only tested and supported on Adobe ColdFusion 9.
+Ultimately, I would like to support older versions of ColdFusion as well as Railo and OpenBD.
+For the time being, I've favored getting a release ready over testing against every possible engine.

-Simply unzip the `taffy` folder into your webroot.
-An application-specific mapping to a non-web-accessible folder is not sufficient; however a global mapping in your ColdFusion Administrator will work -- in which case you should map `/taffy` to the location of your unzipped `taffy` folder.
+Simply unzip the **taffy** folder into your webroot.
+An application-specific mapping to a non-web-accessible folder is not sufficient; however a global mapping in your ColdFusion Administrator will work -- in which case you should map `/taffy` to the location of your unzipped **taffy** folder.

 # Step 1: Application.cfc